ChinmayShanbhag/algo-sim/README.md

 ## 🤝 Contributing

 When adding new features:
-1. Follow existing patterns (see `.codebase-structure.json`)
-2. Ensure thread-safety in backend simulations
+1. Ensure thread-safety in backend simulations
-3. Add session support for multi-user isolation
+2. Add session support for multi-user isolation
-4. Include reset functionality
+3. Include reset functionality
-5. Support both dark and light themes
+4. Support both dark and light themes
-6. Update README files with new endpoints and features
+5. Update README files with new endpoints and features

 ## 📝 License